Red forest duiker: Behavior and social organization

 Red forest duikers tend to roam singly, in pairs, or small family groups, and it is rare to see a group of more than three individuals.

 The cry of red forest duikers is rather distinctive, loud, and penetrating, sounding somewhere between a snort and a whistle.
 The call of a duiker becomes a throaty cry when the animal is distressed.
 When the duiker has been spotted by a predator, it will first freeze, and then bound away with the characteristic duiker diving motion into the safety of the thick bush.
-Some of the common predators of the red duiker include eagles, pythons (such as Southern African rock pythons), and leopards.
+Some of the common predators of the red duiker include eagles, Southern African rock pythons, and leopards.

 Also, red forest duikers are quite territorial, and they often mark their territory by using a substance secreted from the maxillary glands near their eyes.
 A duiker will practice this scent marking by rubbing its face on grass, twigs, bark or other surfaces to indicate its territorial boundaries.
 Sometimes, the Natal red duiker will even mark its territory on its mate or calf.

 The red forest duiker has an extraordinary jumping ability when compared to other ungulates, easily clearing 1.3 m nets.